 Treasury Yield Curve Methodology

-The Treasury's yield curve is derived using a quasi-cubic hermite spline function.
-Our inputs are indicative, bid-side market quotations (not actual transactions) for the on-the-run securities obtained by the Federal Reserve Bank of New York at or near 3:30 PM each trading day.
-Because the on-the-run securities typically trade close to par, those securities are designated as the knot points in the quasi-cubic hermite spline algorithm and the resulting yield curve is considered a par curve.
-However, Treasury reserves the option to make changes to the yield curve as appropriate and in its sole discretion.
-Such changes may include but are not necessarily limited to adding, removing or modifying inputs, and making changes to the methodology for deriving the yield curve.
-For example, prior to the re-introduction of the 20-year Treasury bond on May 20, 2020, the yield curve had used additional inputs that were composites of off-the-run bonds in the 20-year range that reflected market yields available in that time tranche.
-Also, at various times in the past, Treasury has used other inputs, such as interpolated yields and rolled down securities deemed necessary for deriving a good fit for the quasi-cubic hermite spline curve.
+Treasury reserves the option to make changes to the yield curve as appropriate and in its sole discretion.
+Such changes may include but are not necessarily limited to adding, removing, or modifying inputs, and making changes to the methodology for deriving the yield curve.
+For example, prior to the re-introduction of the 20-year Treasury bond on May 20, 2020, when the yield curve was derived using a quasi-cubic hermite spline method, the yield curve had used additional inputs that were composites of off-the-run bonds in the 20-year range that reflected market yields available in that maturity range.
+Also, at various times in the past, Treasury has used other inputs, such as interpolated yields and rolled down securities deemed necessary for deriving a good fit for the quasi-cubic hermite spline method.

-Treasury reviews its yield curve derivation methodology on a regular basis and reserves the right to modify, adjust or improve the methodology at its option.
+Treasury reviews its yield curve derivation methodology on a regular basis and reserves the right to modify, adjust or improve the methodology.
 If Treasury determines that the methodology needs to be changed or updated, Treasury will revise the above description to reflect such changes.

-Yield curve rates are usually available at Treasury's interest rate web sites by 6:00 PM Eastern Time each trading day, but may be delayed due to system problems or other issues.
+Yield curve rates are usually available at Treasury's interest rate website by 6:00 PM Eastern Time each trading day, but may be delayed due to system problems or other issues.
 Every attempt is made to make this data available as soon as possible.

 Office of Debt Management

 Department of the Treasury